Welcome to Spanish

 Key Stage 4:

 We run a Spanish Exchange with a secondary school in Badalona, Spain.
-Last year students attended lessons at the school.
-They also visited a science museum, explored the Gothic Quarter of Barcelona and spent time getting to know their exchange partners and families.
-In recent years the return visit has included trips the The National Space Centre, York and a tour of the Nottingham City Centre.
+In our last visit, students attended lessons at the school, visited a science museum, explored the Gothic Quarter of Barcelona and spent time getting to know their exchange partners and families.
+In recent years, the return visit has included trips the The National Space Centre, York and a tour of the Nottingham City Centre.